Turab/elcache/README.md

 // Non-existent or expired keys will return null Cache::get('name'); // Returns the cached value if it's not expired

-// If you need the expiry time of the key, you can retrieve it with together with the value
+// If you need the expiry time of the key, you can retrieve it together with the value
 // This way it will return an array whose first element is the value and second is the expiry time in timestamp Cache::get('name', true); // Returns [value, expiretime] // Expire time is timestamp, not the remaining seconds
 ```